nbacic991/weather-app/README.md

 # weather-app

-> A Vue.js project that show weather in searched cities
+> A Vue.js project that is showing weather in searched cities

 ## Build Setup